-A Globe valves is a linear motion valve and are primarily designed to stop, start and regulate flow.
-The disk of a Globe valve can be totally removed from the flowpath or it can completely close the flowpath.
+A Globe valve is a linear motion valve and is primarily designed to stop, start and regulate flow.
+The disk of a Globe valve can be removed from the flow path or it can completely close the flow path.

-Conventional Globe valves may be used for isolation and throttling services.
-Although these valves exhibit slightly higher pressure drops than straight=through valves (e.g., gate, plug, ball, etc.), they may be used where the pressure drop through the valve is not a controlling factor.
+Conventional range of flow control, pressure drop Although these valves exhibit slightly higher pressure drops than straight=through valves (e.g., gate, plug, ball, etc.), they may be used where the pressure drop through the valve is not a controlling factor.

 Because the entire system pressure exerted on the disc is transferred to the valve stem, the practical size limit for these valves is NPS 12 (DN 300).
 Globe valves larger than NPS 12 (DN 300) are an exception rather than the rule.
 Larger valves would require that enormous forces be exerted on the stem to open or close the valve under pressure.
 Globe valves in sizes up to NPS 48 (DN 1200) have been manufactured and used.